Ever feel like winter is the longest season?

 As winter settled in, I fought my natural urge to sleep a bit more and chugged coffee hoping the artificial motivation would take over.

-No, I did not stop working – I’ve got a family living in Northern California to support!
+No, I did not stop working – I’ve got a family living in an expensive part of Northern California to support!
 But I did follow my natural instincts to go slower, I limited my commitments and slept as many hours as I needed rather than the prescribed eight hours of sleep.

 This was very difficult for my mind to wrap its head around.